Dragons and Princesses.

 Even with this limited and cared for implantation of FaceAPI I pulled back.
 I abandoned the network and retreated to ethically solid ground.
 The first thing I built was the headline function.
 Using your camera, the module would measure the distance from the bottom point of your top lip to the top point of your bottom lip, and then it would take that value and create a text-height value to apply to the Headline (in this case, it is the placeholder text that reads Headline.)
 The implications of what I was going to have to do next occurred to me at that point.
 I was going to have to give values to different measurements from the faces of audience members participating in the creation of the poster.
 The idea of giving a literal value to aspects of facial features was enough to end the project at that point.
 I could find no value in the algorithm.
 Its flaws seemed unfixable.

 I often think about this project.
 I walked away from it for being a monster in my eyes.
 My knee-jerk reaction was to pull away and dismiss it as broken and flawed.
 But what the community at ML5JS does is more like the trust and care, the careful and caring trust, that I have come to embrace in my current work with machine learning.
 They have worked with technology; they have cared for it and made it better.
 The poet Rainer Maria Rilke once wrote, “Perhaps all the dragons in our lives are princesses who are only waiting to see us act, just once, with beauty and courage.
 Perhaps everything that frightens us is, in its deepest essence, something helpless that wants our love.”
-I think about this project, and I think about that idea of dragons that are really princesses, of monsters that actually just us, but unloved—and I wonder about the dragon I saw there and feel like I need to try again.
+I often think about this project, and I think about that idea of dragons that are really princesses, of monsters that actually just waiting for us, but unloved—and I wonder about the dragon I saw there and feel like I need to try again.
 I need to be open to the possibilities that come with keeping doors open, even just a crack.

 Chapter 5 — Floating on Oceans.